greyatom-school/the-minerva-project/FEWD/sprint_6/Concept Introduction.md

 ## What will you be able to build?

 At the end of this sprint, you will be converting the Pro-Organizer application (a Trello-inspiration) that you've created int he Sprint 5 to a React+Redux application.
 It will allow you easier and better control over the component state and data.
-You will add a couple of new features like authentication and you will be using TDD to create this.
+You will add a couple of new features and you will be using TDD to create this.

 <br />